 It was 2010.
 I was working on a screenplay at a Starbucks on Ventura Blvd, Encino, Los Angeles.
 By the end of the first week it was clear: I was not the only freelancer in LA!
 After counting, I was actually just one of fifteen in this Starbucks who weren’t just popping in to pick up latte’s and frappuccinos.
 Mid California summer – we were spending the entire day inside, safe in the tranquility of the air conditioning with our butter croissants, laptops and MacBook’s – some of us on just one espresso a day, others one an hour.
 ‘Do you come here every day?’
 I asked one of the writers thumping away at his own movie script.
 ‘Brother, this has been my office for three months’.
 I looked around, we were all focused in on our writing, we were ‘the freelancers’ of Ventura Blvd.

 Four year later, I find myself working at a different venue, a restaurant encircled by Macbook’s, tablets, iPhones and laptops.
 But I was not at a Starbucks in the LA valley, surrounded by designer logo’s, botoxed skin and beaming white teeth.
 No no, I was at a farmhouse converted into a restaurant in the Himalayas… North India, surrounded by yogi’s, backpackers, babas and buddhist monks.
 The hoards of passing Harley’s had been replaced with mules, goats, cows, monkeys and shepherds, burritos replaced with bhajees, the LA Times with the Hindu Times.
 My location had changed but the situation had not.
 It didn’t matter where I travelled, I was no longer the only freelancer in the village.
-Everyone was doing it.
+Everyone was at it!

 1. Learn about ghostwriting.
 Becoming a ghost writer is still a relatively new idea.
 Talking about ghostwriting and introducing yourself as a ghost writer has an appeal that is more attractive than being just a writer.
 Even the idea of a ghost writer is unusual to people.
 You will find that people ask further questions about the work because it sounds and is secretive.
 You will need to be up to speed on what a ghost writer does.
 So to become one, you must first learn your industry.
 I recommend Andrew Crofts book Ghostwriting – this was the first book I read on the subject and it helped me secure my first job.